ORP Błyskawica: Operational history

 In early May 1940, Błyskawica took part in the Norwegian Campaign, shelling German positions and downing two Luftwaffe aircraft.
 Her sister ship Grom was bombed and sunk during the campaign.
 Later that month, she took part in covering Operation Dynamo, the successful British led evacuation from Dunkirk.

 During the rest of the war, Błyskawica took part in convoy and patrol duties, engaging both U-boats and the Luftwaffe in the Atlantic and Mediterranean.
+On 1 September 1940, for example, she rescued the sole survivor from the torpedoed merchant ship Har Zion.
 In 1941 her 120 mm guns were replaced with British 4 in dual-purpose guns.
 The ship was also given escort duties for troop transports, notably RMS Queen Mary, being one of the few ships that could keep up with the liner.